sbl-sdsc/mmtf-pyspark/docs/WindowsInstallation.md

 # Installation on Windows

 ## Prerequisites
 The following libraries and tools are required to install mmtf-spark.
-Except for Java, you need to choose an installation directory, for example your home directory C:\Users\USER_NAME.
+Except for Java, you need to choose an installation directory, for example your home directory `C:\Users\USER_NAME`.
 This directory is a placeholder for a location of your choice.

 ### Install Java SE Development Toolkit (JDK 1.8)